briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 2. Well mostly it ignores processes in favor of brute force coding, but that can't last.
 3. But then you have to read the results, fix it.
-4. It's pushing you up into the early stages of the waterfall.
+4. LLMs are pushing you up into the early stages of the waterfall.
 5. You're a software architect now.
 6. And you're working more and more at the code base level.